Skip to content

 Rainy-day version (still great)

 Rain doesn’t ruin this day—it improves it, because your anchors are indoors.
 Treat the outdoor stops as quick exterior moments, then stay museum-heavy and add dessert/tea as your comfort loop.
+The garden has covered paths and pavilions, so even a drizzle is manageable for a short stroll.

 • Quick South Gate photos → museum focus